qmk/qmk_firmware/keyboards/ergodox_ez/keymaps/nathanvercaemert/readme.md

   * Pinkys, ring fingers, and middle fingers apply dual function modifiers (along with the keys above and below the ring fingers.)
 * Numbers, Symbols, and Function Keys.
   * From the base layer, many keys are dual function layer switches.
-  * The switch on one hand changes the home row of the other hand to a row of symbols in mose cases.
+  * The switch on one hand changes the home row of the other hand to a row of symbols in most cases.
   * The left index finger, and the key below it, change the right hand to the numbers and function keys respectfully.
 * Mouse Layer
-  * Clicking the main left thumb key navigates to the mouse layer.
-Some dual function (technically tap dance functions) allow the left hand to apply modifiers to mouse clicks while tapping switches to navigation layers.
+  * Clicking the main left thumb key navigates to the mouse layer (10.)
+Some dual function keys (technically tap dance functions) allow the left hand to apply modifiers to mouse clicks while tapping switches to navigation layers.
 * Navigation Layers
   * From the Mouse Layer, taps to the left home row navigate to scroll keys, arrow keys, and page keys.